An Animation-based Augmentation Approach for Action Recognition from Discontinuous Video: The 4A Pipeline

 \subsection{Animation Generation and Capturing}

 In this stage, we adopt the game engine 3DS Max~\cite{3dsmax} to generate the mesh from the sequence of skeleton representation, to further form the animation.
 The action animations are then showcased using FiveM~\cite{fivem}, a modification platform for GTAV, enabling players to play multi-players on customized dedicated server, in multiple viewpoints.
-We also adopt scene customization to craft scenes for these action animations in FiveM, which accommodate unique action situations and enhanced data diversity.
-Environmental customization involves altering weather conditions, time of day, and in-game locations.
-Through FiveM scripts, we facilitate random weather variations, time adjustments, and repositioning across different in-game locales to achieve varied scenarios.
-Character customization facilitates modifying both native FiveM characters and player-created avatars, enabling the simulation of actions by individuals in diverse ages, genders, and professions, reflecting the variety found in real-world scenarios.
-Map customization enables editing of the in-game landscape and the attributes of entities, which also supports the integration of player-created custom entities.
+We also adopt scene customization, including environmental conditions, character design, and map construction, to craft scenes for these action animations in FiveM.
+This approach accommodates unique action situations and enhanced data diversity.
+For further details, please refer to the full paper~\cite{song2024animationbasedaugmentationapproachaction}).